TareqK/Compiler-Construction-Course/Notes/lexicalAnalysis.markdown

    Add all transition in Row A to S.

-2. Repeat Step(1) for all States with &lambda Transitions
+2. Repeat Step(1) for all States with &lambda; Transitions

-3. Mark all states from which there is a &lambda Transition to a final State.
+3. Mark all states from which there is a &lambda; Transition to a final State.
 Mark it as the final State

 4. Delete the &lambda; Column